Transitivity in wreath products with symmetric groups: Notions of Transitivity

-Note that all summands on the right hand side are nonnegative, so that the total sum is nonzero if and only if one summand is nonzero.
+Note that all summands on the right hand side are non-negative as each summand is the multiplicity of the irreducible character $1$ in the decomposition of the character $(\phi \cdot \rho)\downarrow_{H^s\cap K}^K$.
+Thus, the total sum is non-zero if and only if at least one summand is non-zero.
 Since $K=G\wr S$, we have $G^n \subseteq K$, so we may assume that all representatives in~$R$ are elements of $S_n$.
-Hence, \eqref{eqn:scalar_prod_double_cosets} is nonzero if and only if there exists $s\in S_n$ such that
+Hence, \eqref{eqn:scalar_prod_double_cosets} is non-zero if and only if there exists $s\in S_n$ such that